State and Local Policy Database

 Community Energy Infrastructure Summary List All

 Orlando Utilities Commission (OUC), a municipally-owned utility, provides water and electric service to the citizens of Orlando.
 TECO Peoples Gas, an investor-owned utility (IOU), is Orlando’s primary natural gas utility.
-The State of Florida requires its utilities which post sales of 2,000 GWh or more to implement cost-effective energy efficiency programs and to conduct energy efficiency potential studies.
-Natural gas programs are required by orders and legislation.
 To learn more about the state requirements for electric and gas efficiency, please visit the Florida page of the State Database.

 The City of Orlando’s Department of Public Works provides wastewater and stormwater management services for Orlando.